Terry McLaurin Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 - In last week's matchup with the Cowboys, McLaurin reeled in three passes for 40 yards while being targeted six times.

-- McLaurin has 91 receiving yards on five catches (13 targets) over his last three games, averaging 30.3 yards per game.
+- McLaurin has recorded 91 receiving yards (30.3 per game), reeling in five passes on 13 targets over his last three outings.

 McLaurin's Washington Teammates